jfinancial/cheatsheets/js_frameworks/rxjs/RxJs_Basics.md

 ### Error Handling With `catchError()`,  `throwError()`, `finalize()` and `retryWhen()`

-- `catchErro()` receives the error and the observable on which the error was caught (in case you wish to retry).
+- `catchError()` receives the error and the observable on which the error was caught (in case you wish to retry).
 In this example, we are catching the error on the ajax observable returned by our switchMap function, as we don't want the entire `input$` stream to be completed in the case of an error.
 - **Warning:** Be careful when you please the catch as it if you place in the outer stream is will cause that stream to complete on an error!
 - RxJS has special operator for *retrying*